 8. Presentation Flowers

-Presentation bouquets are often seen in Miss America pageants, but they can be an exciting wedding bouquet for your wedding day.
+Presentation bouquets are often seen in Miss America pageants, but they can also be an exciting wedding bouquet for your wedding day.
 They can be both simple and chic or elaborate and regal.

 This type of bouquet fits into the crook of your arm, just like pageant winners, and is very easy to carry.
 Presentation flowers focus on long-stemmed blooms, just like the cascade bouquet.